raindogdance/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 `key B4B72266C47E075E: public key "nopara73 (GitHub key) <nopara73@github.com>" imported`

 From now on, with this public key you will be able to make sure the Wasabi software you download (the `.dmg` file) was not tampered with by checking against the corresponding `.asc` file.
 Navigate to the location where the `.dmg` and the `.asc` files are saved.
-In this case, it is in the Downloads folder (substitue accordingly, if necessary):
+In this case, it is in the Downloads folder (substitute accordingly, if necessary):

 ```sh
 cd downloads